Menu

 Communication and Language

-Our learning environment is designed carefully to encourage pupils to follow their own interests and express their own ideas.
-The variety of resources both indoors and outdoors provide ample opportunities for children to practise new vocabulary and develop their language and communication skills.
-Staff model, stimulate and extend children’s interactions by asking open-ended questions.
-Alongside this, visual cues are used to aid language development and communication.
+Our learning environment is thoughtfully designed to encourage children to follow their own interests and express their ideas.
+A variety of indoor and outdoor resources provide ample opportunities to practise new vocabulary and develop communication skills.
+Staff model and extend children’s language by asking open-ended questions and providing visual cues to support understanding.

 Physical Development